ynnna/costau_byw/README.md

 **data**

-The data used and produced in this project seprataed by type (csv and excel).
+The data used and produced in this project separated by type (csv and excel).

 **notebooks**